 I'm not saying that I have but . . .

 Okay, I'm saying that I have.

-But, in my defence, our family always had a shower cubicle.
+But, in my defense, our family always had a shower cubicle.

 With a door.

 Maybe I should explain . . .

 It was my first time living away from home.

 So many things that I suddenly needed to know.